 Update on EPW study

 Economic and Political Weekly (EPW) carried out a review in 2005 to assess the level of gender sensitivity of medical textbooks.
-This paper also aims to map the changes over the years in the textbooks from a gender perspective by reviewing the latest editions of textbooks of Obstetrics and Gynaecology, Forensic Medicine and Preventive and Social Medicine.
-Even after more than a decade later, the gender biases are yet persistent in textbooks and its reflection is seen in the examples stated below.
+This paper also maps the changes over the years in the textbooks from a gender perspective by reviewing the latest editions of textbooks of Obstetrics and Gynaecology, Forensic Medicine and Preventive and Social Medicine.
+Even after more than a decade later, while there have been minor changes, gender biases are yet persistent in textbooks and its reflection is seen in the examples stated below.

 Textbooks of Obstetrics and Gynaecology: